 At SROSM we are able to treat many types of patients and conditions using aquatic therapy which is performed in a warm water pool.
 From athletes to the elderly – before and after surgery – we often help patients who are experiencing back pain, osteoarthritis, joint pain, and regaining strength and range of motion after surgery on shoulders, back, hips, knees, and ankles.
 The warm water relaxes tight and sore muscles.
 After aquatic therapy many patients feel more flexible and have less pain.

-Our aquatic therapy pool, located at our office in Spring, TX, is also equipped with a swim jet which can be used for turbulence, making it harder to run against, or swim against the current to increase strength.
+Our aquatic therapy pools, located at our office in Spring, TX and Woodforest, are also equipped with a swim jet which can be used for turbulence, making it harder to run against, or swim against the current to increase strength.
 For patients who can’t bear weight or have a reduced weight-bearing requirement, the pool has a lift chair that is used to enter and exit safely.